V7-Lippyy/V7-Lippyy/README.md

 ## 👋 Hi, I’m @Lippyy13!

 ### 👀 About Me
 I’m Muhammad Alif Qadri, an Electrical Engineering student at Universitas Negeri Makassar.
-I'm passionate about web development, design, and editing.
+I'm passionate about designing, editing, web and mobile app development also.
 I have a keen interest in **JavaScript**, **PHP**, and **Kotlin**.

 ### 🌱 Currently Learning
 I'm currently diving deep into **Kotlin** for Android mobile app development, while also sharpening my skills in **JavaScript** and **PHP** to become a more well-rounded full-stack developer.